Kosovo left-wing opposition set to win election | DW | 14.02.2021

 Kosovars braved freezing temperatures and the coronavirus pandemic to pick their next parliament.
 The anti-establishment Vetevendosje (Self-Determination) party is projected to win the largest share of the vote.

-Polling stations closed on Sunday evening in Kosovo following the second parliamentary election in 18 months.
+Partial results placed Kosovo's left-wing Vetevendosje (Self-Determination) party ahead of its rivals following the Sunday vote, which was the second parliamentary election in 18 months.

-The left-wing Vetevendosje (Self-Determination) party has won the largest share of votes, as had been predicted by preelection voter surveys.
-It gleaned about 48% of the vote, with some 80% of the ballots having been already counted.
+The anti-establishment party gleaned about 48% of the vote, with some 80% of the ballots having been already counted, according to the Central Election Commission.

 The long-time ruling Democratic Party of Kosovo (PDK) was projected to receive around 17% of the vote, and the conservative Democratic League of Kosovo (LDK) 13%.